 Port Security: "Enable" Indicates the port will not learn new MAC address and only transmit the frames from the MAC address it has learned."
 Disable" Indicates it will learn new MAC address.

-If you haven't set the static MAC address, you can't set all of the port security to be enabled, which will cause to not able to manage the switch.
+If you haven't set the static MAC address, you can't enable all of the port security, which will result in an inability to manage the switch.